abhinavbhardwaj0/CarbonTrading/README.md

-# Carbon Trading: A Cross-Sectoral Analysis of Allowance Pathways under the EU ETS
+# Carbon Trading: A Cross-Sectoral Analysis of Allowance Pathways Under the EU ETS

 ## Web Tool Instructions: